I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 So your pursuit of a better life will now be intertwined with interaction with Arab, the Muslim version of Acorn, the Muslim version of Jeremiah Wright, and Muslim businesses to help you pursue a better life.

-But on education, we're going to expand programs, increase scholarships, on economic development, we'll create a new core of business volunteers to partner on science and technology.
+Now, is the one thing that is not specifically spelled out here, but on education, we're going to expand programs, increase scholarships, on economic development, we'll create a new core of business volunteers to partner on science and technology.

-We're going to launch a new fund to support techno do you realize the tax increase here?
+We're going to launch a new fund to support technology.

-The taxpayer money that he just promised the Muslim Middle East in this speech.
+The taxpayer money that he just promised the Muslim Middle East in this speech?

 All of the taxpayer money that's going to be spent.